 The other part is the “Ten Heavenly Stems” or “Celestial Stem,” an ancient Chinese system of ordinal numbers.
 Used in combination with the Earthly Branches, namely the twelve animals, they created a cycle of sixty days.

-Specifically, 2023 is the Year of the Water Rabbit.
-(Sounds like a cool band name!)
-The “water” in this term comes from these very Celestial stems.
+Specifically, 2025 is the Year of the Wood Snake.
+The “wood” in this term comes from these very Celestial stems.
 The original purpose of this system was to determine the day, month, year, time, and even directions, similar to the English “o’clock.”

 It is believed that the Celestial stem was invented around 4,000 years ago in China’s Yin Dynasty, while the Earthly Branches, the twelve animals, was established in China during the Han Dynasty.
 When this system was brought to Japan isn’t entirely clear but a prominent theory states that it must have been sometime before the Nara period.